epics-base/pvxs/documentation/overview.rst

             }
         }

 To unpack this.
-Provided that sts.isSuccess(), and neither top nor valid are NULL, the valid bit mask indicates which fields the server has actually provided a value for.
+Provided that sts.isSuccess(), and that neither 'top' nor 'valid' are NULL, the valid bit mask indicates which fields the server has actually provided a value for.
 Others retain a local default (zero or empty).

-In order to find out if the "value" field has actually been provided, one must obtain the numeric field offset (bit index) and query the BitSet.
+In order to find out if the "value" field has actually been provided by the server, one must obtain the numeric field offset (bit index) with getFieldOffset(), and then query the BitSet.

-This approach opens the possibility of testing the wrong bit, or more commonly , not enough bits as it requires explicit knowledge about the PVA concept of "compress" bits for the top structure and any intermediate sub-structures.
+This approach opens the possibility of testing the wrong bit, or more commonly, not enough bits as it requires explicit knowledge about the PVA concept of "compress" bits for the top structure and any intermediate sub-structures.

-With PVXS Get completion is notified through an callback functor set with `pvxs::client::GetBuilder::result`.

 .. code-block:: c++

     [](const pvxs::client::Result&& result)
     {
         try {
-            Value top = result(); // throws on remote error if(Value value = top["value"].ifMarked()) {
+            Value top = result(); // throws on local or remote error if(Value value = top["value"].ifMarked()) {
                 // "value" exists and is provided
                 int32_t val = value.as<uint32_t>();